-- the student or Australian Apprentice requires specific medical treatment that is unavailable in the area where his/her principal home is located; or - the student or Australian Apprentice temporarily moves away from the area where his/her principal home is located in order to live at his/her study location or undertake an apprenticeship, traineeship or trainee apprenticeship; or - the student or Australian Apprentice has a dependent child attending school away from the area where their principal home is located because of unavailability of appropriate schools (except where the family receive second Home Allowance under the Assistance for isolated Children (AIC) scheme for this purpose); or - the student or Australian Apprentice lives in a refuge; or - the student or Australian Apprentice must leave his/her principal home temporarily because it is uninhabitable.
+- the student or Australian Apprentice requires specific medical treatment that is unavailable in the area where their principal home is located; or - the student or Australian Apprentice temporarily moves away from the area where their principal home is located in order to live at their study location or undertake an apprenticeship, traineeship or trainee apprenticeship; or - the student or Australian Apprentice has a dependent child attending school away from the area where their principal home is located because of unavailability of appropriate schools (except where the family receive second Home Allowance under the Assistance for isolated Children (AIC) scheme for this purpose); or - the student or Australian Apprentice lives in a refuge; or - the student or Australian Apprentice must leave their principal home temporarily because it is uninhabitable.

-Where a student or Australian Apprentice pays rent on both his/her principal home and on temporary accommodation, s/he can only receive Rent Assistance on one of the residences.
+Where a student or Australian Apprentice pays rent on both their principal home and on temporary accommodation, they can only receive Rent Assistance on one of the residences.